-The Japanese cedar (Cryptomeria Japonica), as waste woody material from thin woody materials and construction woody materials, was collected from the campus of Saitama University and waste wood processing factories in Kanto region of Japan.
-The air-dried samples milled in smashing equipment and retained at size ranges of 10-100 mesh screens were used for the test.
+The Japanese cedar (Cryptomeria Japonica), as the waste woody materials of the thin woody materials and construction woody materials, had been collected from the campus of Saitama University and waste wood processing factories in Kanto region of Japan.
+The air-dried samples were milled in smashing equipment and retained at the size ranges of 10-100 mesh screens were used for the test.
 All the flour samples of woody materials were dehydrated in an oven at 107°C for 24 hours.
-The main different acidic catalysts such as H_2SO_4 (95%), H_3PO_4 (85%), phenol and other reagents were prepared with analytical grade reagents in accordance with the Japanese industrial standard (JIS) supplied by Wako Pure Chemicals, Co.
+The main different acidic catalysts such as H2SO4 (95%), H3PO4 (85%), phenol and other reagents were prepared with analytical grade reagents in accordance with the Japanese industrial standard (JIS) supplied by Wako Pure Chemicals, Co.
 Ltd., Japan.